sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/index.md

 ### Reference repository

-Sourcegraph for Docker Compose is configured using our [`sourcegraph/deploy-sourcegraph-docker` repository](https://github.com/sourcegraph/deploy-sourcegraph-docker/).
-This repository contains everything you need to spin up a Docker Compose Sourcegraph instance.
+Sourcegraph for Docker Compose is configured using our [`sourcegraph/deploy-sourcegraph-docker` reference repository](https://github.com/sourcegraph/deploy-sourcegraph-docker/).
+This repository contains everything you need to [spin up](#installation) and [configure](./operations.md#configure) a Docker Compose Sourcegraph instance.

 ### Windows support